UMM-CSci-4453-S19/lab-7-decaf/README.md

 * Provide files from the 'public' directory
 * Generates a web-page asking the user if they would like some buttons

 The default behavior will be to provide files, however if the requested URL look like '/buttons' then we will politely ask the user if they would like *some buttons*.

-Later in this lab you will replace the "polite request" with information that is taken from an SQL database.

 Here's the basic setup: